Cookbook examples

 }What to look for

-In AI Studio, inspect the child workflow for dangerous goods validation, then find the wait_for_input event on the anomaly path.
+In Studio, inspect the child workflow for dangerous goods validation, then find the wait_for_input event on the anomaly path.
 Approve or block the shipment and confirm that the parent workflow resumes from the approval step instead of replaying the earlier activities.

 Insurance claims triage with vision